connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 ## NOTES

+**Reminder**
-**Reminder:** Prettier only fixes a narrow selection of style errors.
+Prettier only fixes a narrow selection of style errors.
 It cannot fix most of the structural problems that ESLint catches.
 ESLint will still flag those additional errors, but you will need to manually review the warning-squigglies to address anything Prettier couldn't fix automatically.

-**Files other any _xyz.js_:** If you experience issues with auto-formatting or error messages on your non-Javascript code, try moving the VS Code `"editor.codeActionsOnSave"` setting from earlier into the `"[javascrip]": {}` setting selector we created.
+**Files other any _xyz.js_**
+If you experience issues with auto-formatting or error messages on your non-Javascript code, try moving the VS Code `"editor.codeActionsOnSave"` setting from earlier into the `"[javascrip]": {}` setting selector we created.

 **A few words on npm:**
 npm is a package manager.
 It lets you install _modules_ (bits of code) that other people have written to work on your local machine (ie, your laptop / desktop / hotwired Motorola Razr / etc).
 Node modules can either be installed _globally_, meaning they are accessible everywhere on your computer, or _locally_, meaning they are only available in a certain folder (or _directory_) and it's subfolders (or _sub-directories_).
 The folder that contains all of your project files & subfolders is sometimes called your _root_ folder, or the root of your project.
 The root folder is where we'll install all of our files for this setup.
 Additionally, npm uses a [package.json](https://docs.npmjs.com/files/package.json) file to store and manage information about your project and its associated packages.
 This is a file written in json that tracks lots of information about your project, including info on the various helper modules you've installed.
 We don't need to work directly with `package.json` here, but it's helpful to know what it is.

 Many npm packages have _dependencies_.
 These are other packages that they require in order to run correctly.
 Often these dependencies will be installed automatically with whatever package you wanted, but sometimes they will need to be installed manually.
 This will be the source of many ESLint&friends headaches.
 A normal dependency is one that your project relies on at runtime, like jQuery for a live webpage.
 A _dev-dependency_ is one that is only required during the development process and is **not** necessary for your finished application to function.
 ESLint & Prettier are dev-dependencies.

 **What the heck are dotfiles?!**
 _Dotfiles_ are hidden files used to set the configuration for many different types of programs, including Bash, Zsh, Vim, VS Code, ESLint and Prettier.
 Examples of my current dotfiles can be found [here](../Dotfiles).
 They're called dotfiles because the file names start with a `.` that renders them hidden from normal file viewers.
 To view hidden files within the terminal, you can use:

 `ls -a -l`

 where `-a` shows hidden files and `-l` displays the results as a list.

-**Checking if your install worked:** Your ESLint highlighting should appear immediately on any files within your install directory and its sub-directories.
+**Checking if your install worked**
+Your ESLint highlighting should appear immediately on any files within your install directory and its sub-directories.
 However, if error-highlighting or fixOnSave don't appear to be working, try the steps below before any additional troubleshooting:

-0. Create a new file in your installation directory (or its sub-directories).
+1. Create a new file in your installation directory (or its sub-directories).
-0. Save that file once, preferably with at least a one line comment as content.
+1. Save that file once, preferably with at least a one line comment as content.
-0. Edit the file in some way.
+1. Edit the file in some way.
 You can paste in the test case provided below if you'd like.
 You should see errors being highlighted by ESLint.
-0. Save the file again.
+1. Save the file again.
 At this point, many of the style errors (including line-length) should auto-fix.

 Feel free to use this code example to check for a few types of fixable errors, but remember to edit it at least once after the initial save!